-The X11DPH-T supports up to 4TB of Registered DIMM (RDIMM) or 3DS LRDIMM DDR4-2933 ECC memory (and up to four Intel Optane DCPMMs) in 16 DIMM slots.
+The X11DPH-T can have up to 4 TB of Registered DIMM (RDIMM), Load Reduced DIMM (LRDIMM), 3D LRDIMM, Non-Volatile DIMM (NV-DIMM) ECC DDR4-2933/2666/2400/2133 memory modules installed in 16 slots.
 The black DIMM slots are reserved for future NVDIMM support.
 Populating the DIMM slots in a 2DPC (two DIMMs per channel) configuration with pairs of memory modules of the same type, speed and size will result in interleaved memory, which improves performance.

-Note: 2933 MHz memory is supported by the 82xx/62xx/52xx platform only.
-Only Platinum-level and Gold-level processors support Intel OptaneTM DC Persistent Memory Module (DCPMM).
+Note: 2933 MHz memory is supported by the 82xx/62xx series processors only.